 When referring to someone with a disability, saying someone 'suffers from' or is a 'victim of' can be understood as judgemental, medicalising or pathologising.
 We should not make assumptions.
-Try Disabled people or people with characteristics of 'x'.
+Try 'disabled people' or 'people with characteristics of [name of condition].'